-What Nutrients Protect You from Age-related Eye Damage
+What Nutrients Protect Your Vision as You Age?

-Your eyes are the most important sensory organ of your body.
-They are also the most vulnerable part of your body.
-The damaging UV rays from the sun and prolonged use of bright screens (laptops, smartphones, and TV screens) can tire and weaken your eyes.
-Other factors such as pollution, inflammation, oxidation, and aging can influence the health of your eyes.
-Sunglasses and protective eyewear can be helpful, but if you want to protect your eyes from age-related issues you need to include specific nutrients in your diet.
+Your eyes are the most important sensory organ of your body, and one of the most vulnerable parts.
+Damaging UV rays from the sun and prolonged use of bright screens can tire and weaken your eyes.
+Other factors, such as pollution, inflammation, oxidation, and aging, can also influence the health of your eyes.
+But getting the right nutrition can help keep your eyes healthy and protect them against stress as you age.